-To determine the qualified health expenses, the IRS has devised various ways of calculating depending on circumstances.
+When determining the qualified health expenses, the IRS has multiple ways of calculating depending on circumstances.
 Generally, they include the employer and employee pretax portion and not any after-tax amounts.

-Employers with more than 100 employees can only use the qualified wages of employees not providing services because of the suspension or decline in business.
-Wages paid for sick, vacation or other days off due to an existing employer policy, cannot be included in qualified wages for larger employers.
-So, these larger employers can only utilize the credit to pay for employees not working.
+Once full-time employees are determined, employers will know which qualified wages to use.
+Those who have more than 100 full-time employees (this threshold increases to 500 beginning in 2021) can only use the qualified wages of employees not providing services because of suspension or decline in business.
+Furthermore, any wages paid for vacation, sick or other days off based on the employer’s current policy cannot be included in qualified wages for the larger employers.
+Basically, employers can only use this credit on employees who are not working.

 How do the credits work?

-The employee retention credit is allowed against the employer’s share of social security taxes.
+The employee retention credit is allowed against the employer’s share of Social Security taxes.
 However, the credit is fully refundable.
-What this means is, if the credit exceeds the employer’s total liability of the portion of Social Security in any calendar quarter, the excess is treated as an overpayment and refunded to the employer.
+So, if the credit exceeds the employer’s total liability of the portion of Social Security in any calendar quarter, the excess is refunded to the employer.

 View Our Plans and Pricing